dvdkouril/scattered/README.md

 *composable library for 3D scatterplots.*

+3D scatterplots probably suck, but they're much more fun than regular scatterplots!

 the basic idea is:
 - input: an arrow/parquet (just with 'x', 'y', 'z' columns)
 - zero dependencies (just vite, typescript for dev)